Table of Contents

 Step 6: Document Everything

-Keep records of:
+Keep detailed records of:

-• The breach notification and date
+- The breach notification and the date you received it

-• All accounts potentially affected
+- All accounts potentially affected and actions taken on each

-• Any unauthorized activity you discover
+- Any unauthorized activity you discover

 Preventing Future Damage

-• Regularly review account activity across all important accounts
+- Regularly review account activity across all important accounts

 The first 48 hours after discovering a breach are critical.
 Act quickly, stay methodical, and you can significantly limit the damage.
+Bookmark this guide so you have it ready when — not if — the next breach notification arrives.

 Raimundo Coelho